Faithful1/bitserverless/README.md

 ### 1. run

+#### to run using ansible

+- make sure you are in the root folder `dev/services`
 - build the application by running `ansible all -a "sls deploy" -i inventory`
 - To remove installed serverless application, run `ansible all -a "sls remove --stage dev" -i inventory`

+#### to run using serverless commands

+- make sure you are in the root folder `dev/services`
+- build the application by running `sls deploy`
+- To remove installed serverless application, run `sls remove --stage dev`